Rhode Island may be the smallest state on the East Coast, and yet the most densely populated for its size.

 The amount of money your family receives depends on your income, household size and living arrangement.
-Typically, eligible families of two receive $449 each month or $634 for a family of four.
+Typically, eligible families of three with no income may receive monthly cash benefits of $554 — for up to 24 months.

 Because the overall goal of RI Works is to encourage families to work and become self-sufficient, single parents must work or prepare for work an average of 20 or 30 hours per week.

 SNAP helps eligible single adults, couples, children and families, who may be working but are still struggling financially, to buy food and provide nutritional meals for themselves.

 Eligibility is determined by certain factors, mainly your income & household size.
 In general, families with income less than 185% of the Federal Poverty Level (FPL) may qualify for SNAP benefits.

 Under the new Food Access Pilot Program, eligible elderly, disabled and homeless SNAP participants can now use their EBT cards to purchase meals at participating restaurants.

 CCAP helps eligible working families in Rhode Island pay for child care.
 It is available to families with earnings up to 180% of the federal poverty level or about $36,700 a year for a single mother of two.2

 Depending on their family size, income level, and number of children, families may be required to pay a co-payment — usually no more than 8% of their income.